ewhitebloom/Live-Word-Analytics---Angular/README.md

 A word analytics engine that makes calculations and word suggestions as you type your document.

-To run the app locally:

-Be sure you have Node Package Manager installed.
+To run the app locally, make sure you have Node Package Manager installed, then:

 npm install